-seeking means there for 12 years, working also South African forces during the "It's important that the young war years.
-In 1949 he returned people make their grievances to the United States where he

-"The Jewish people have been admit that things aren't perfect dispossessed, disinherited, and If young people didn't make spread all over the world." he these things known, "we said.
-"But we have never given up the hope of returning to the Blessed Generation "We consider ourselves the tinued, "because we have seen the return of the Jewish people to Zion.
-As much as we'll miss the Bangor area and its people. my wife and I are looking forward to becoming a part of the life in Israel."
+means there for 12 years, working also South African forces during the "It's important that the young war years.
+In 1949 he returned "The Jewish people have been dispossessed, disinherited, and If young people didn't make spread all over the world," he "we said, "But we have never given up the hope of returning to the Blessed Generation "We consider ourselves the tinued, "because we have seen the return of the Jewish people to Zion.
+As much as we'll miss the Bangor area and its people, my wife and I are looking forward to becoming a part of the life in Israel."
 When asked to explain the attachment evident among members of the world Jewish community for Israel, Rabbi Freedman · smiled and said.
 'It's like the feeling the Irish have for Ireland, only stronger because our religion and our religious laws are bound up with that land.
 The land where David reigned, the site of the Temple Solomon built ... these are living history to us, linked to us by both emotional and spiritual bonds."
 Rabbi Freedman is leaving Bangor to fulfill a personal Born in Russia, Rabbi dream.
-Yet long after he's gone Freedman has had a varied another dream-the dream of career as a rabbi, serving in brotherhood-will linger on in Ottawa, Ontario, for six years the synagogue where he spoke. h is ordination at among the people he knew, and Yeshiva University in New York throughout the community
+Yet long after he's gone Freedman has had a varied another dream-the dream of career as a rabbi, serving in brotherhood-will linger on in Ottawa, Ontario, for six years the synagogue where he spoke. following his ordination at among the people he knew, and Yeshiva University in New York throughout the community